Incubaid/dev_process/prodorg_branching_strategies.md

   - **Hotfix branch (name: hotfix__version)**
     - Branches off of version tag
     - Addresses a blocking issue
+    - `git-describe` will be used to call it v8.1.0-1-gcommithash
+    - tag it
-    - Cherry-picked into version branches
+    - Cherry-pick into all branches that should have this applied to them
-    - Merged into master (after review)